rahulc07/Tucana/README.md

 # Requesting Packages
 File an issue requesting the package, I will get to it as soon as possible, if its a simple package, I will probably have binary avaliable the same day, if its more complex with many depends, it could take a little bit

+# Why no updates?
+With school starting soon, I might not be able to update Tucana as often, I will do my best and version 1.1 is basically finished at this point.
+Once school starts I will be focusing my efforts towards Tucana-Build-Scripts (unreleased) which is a project to script the build of a Tucana system.
+Without this updating will become a lot harder, especially since to support steam (lib32) and glibc 2.36 & binutils 2.39 will require a complete rebuild.